The Importance of Accessing Information In the Wake of Juneteenth

 As we gather for Juneteenth today, let’s remember that diversity of voices in every aspect of news gathering and production should be taken into account to accurately represent and reflect the community in which it serves.
 If we can’t account for and access information from our pasts, then we will not be able to have a better future.

 When David Walker wrote his Appeal and called for black unity and self-help in the fight against oppression and injustice, he was met with much resistance.
 Black Americans as a whole were met with much resistance.
 Because Walker’s plea for equality was constantly prevented from distribution, it became difficult for people to access this influential piece of literature.

 As I think of the writers here today that still carry on the good fight of uplifting their community through literature, I know you are too met with much resistance.
 You may face harassment daily online or possibly in person.
-PEN America recently released their online toolkit to serve as a resource for online harassment.
+PEN America released their online field manual to serve as a resource for online harassment.

 Key findings from the toolkit reveal that “37.2 percent of survey respondents reported avoiding certain topics in their writing due to online harassment.”
 PEN America’s online harassment toolkit is a useful resource for employers, writers, and allies.
 It is time to defend your freedom of speech and freedom of expression.
 With the attacks on writers, journalists, and editors throughout the country, it is time to advocate for better information access and resource sharing.

 While “53.5 percent of survey respondents reported being targeted for their political views,” the current political climate is greatly affecting our relationship with the media.
 After all, as veteran journalist Lesley Stahl said in a talk with the Deadline Club of New York, the president discredits reporters so the public will not believe the negative stories about his image.